robinwesterback/deploy-react-app/README.md

 I validated my HTML with the [W3C Markup Validation Service](https://validator.w3.org/ "HTML Validator") with no errors or warnings to show.

 #### JS
-I my JavaScript through a linter, [ESLint](https://eslint.org/ "JavaScript Linter"), with no major issues.
+I ran my JavaScript through a linter, [ESLint](https://eslint.org/ "JavaScript Linter"), with no major issues.
 You can run ESLint on any file or directory like this: `$ npx eslint yourfile.js`.
 Errors found was e.g 'title' is missing in props validation which isn't required for the application to function correctly.
 You can find more information about the issue [here](https://reactjs.org/docs/typechecking-with-proptypes.html?fbclid=IwAR0AgCEmLxhljebWPsYkhHBDVy1kwrKnd1g-jO7qma4Q1GttPOnfdfAa2bo "Typechecking with PropTypes")

 ### Defensive design
 I've implemented defensive designs throughout the application.
 Fields are required before submitting.
-MaxLength is applied to input fields.
+`maxLength` is applied to `input` fields.
 Error messages pops up where appropriate.
 Email confirmation message pops up after successfully sent email.
 There are more defensive design you can add to improve the user experience, such as adding interactive questionmarks that provide relevant information.